 Being in the buffer zone of a World Heritage Site – The Great Himalayan National Park has ensured it is not run over by commercial interests and still has limited stay options in handful of the villages.
 Gushaini, Nagini, Ropa are some of the prominent places in this valley.

 The valley gets its name from the river that flows through it – Tirthan.
 Tirthan originates from a place called Tirath, quite close to the revered peak of Shrikhand Mahadev.
 It then flows down towards the villages of Rolla, Ropa through the Great Himalayan National Park.
 Near Banjar, another small stream, Jibhi Gad, merges into Tirthan river.
 At Larji, Tirthan merges with Sainj and then finally with Beas, coming from Manali.

-Tirthan is around 550 Kms from Delhi and takes around 11-12 hours for the journey with a few breaks.
+Tirthan is around 550 Kms from Delhi and the journey takes around 11-12 hours with a few breaks.

 The route from Delhi is the same as Manali (Delhi – Ambala – Rupnagar – Kiratpur – Bilaspur – Mandi – Aut) till Aut tunnel.
 Instead of taking the left towards Manali, you continue straight and cross the Larji dam.
 From here on, roads are narrow but traffic is less.
 You will cross many bridges and switch from right to left bank of Tirthan several times.

 After you cross the Khunan pul, travelling on the left bank of Tirthan, the views are simply awesome!
 This is where you enter the Great Himalayan National Park buffer zone.
 Forests, farms and apple orchards welcome you.

 The River, of course!
 Our stay was in the village of Nagini.
 As soon as we reach the destination, dump our bags and head down to the river.
 And regret it almost immediately.
 The water is super cold and it’s better to enjoy the river from a distance. 😆